alexgibson/alxgbsn.co.uk/_posts/2013-02-20-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 desc: A JavaScript plugin that provides a simplified wrapper for using the Web Notifications API.
 ---

-I recently spent some time getting to grips with the [Web Notifications API](http://www.w3.org/TR/notifications/), which is currently supported in both Chrome and Safari 6.
+I recently spent some time getting to grips with the [Web Notifications API](http://www.w3.org/TR/notifications/), which is currently supported in Chrome, Safari 6, and just recently in Firefox nightly builds.
 It enables you to create growl-style notifications for web applications, and if you're on OSX it integrates really nicely with Notification Centre.

 I wanted to create something that I could easily resuse in different projects, so I wrote a JavaScript plugin called [Notify.js](https://github.com/alexgibson/notify.js) that acts as a simplified wrapper for the API.